abadid/cmsc424-spring2018/project2/README.md

 ### Getting started
 Start the VM with `vagrant up` in the `project2/` directory.
 The databases `flights` and `stpc` should already be set up.
 The `flightsales` database is already created for you, but you need to populate it explicitly.

+### Testing and submitting using SQLTesting.py
+- Your answers (i.e., SQL queries) should be added to the `queries.py` file similar to Project 1.
+You are also provided with a Python file `SQLTesting.py` for testing your answers.

+- We recommend that you use psql to design your queries, and then paste the queries to the `queries.py` file, and confirm it works.

+- SQLTesting takes quite a few options: use python SQLTesting.py -h to see the options.

+- If you want to test your answer to Question 1, use: `python SQLTesting.py -dbname flights -q 1`.
+The program compares the result of running your query against the provided answer (in the answers.py file).

+- Similarly for Question 3, use: `python SQLTesting.py -dbname stpc -q 3`

+- The -v flag will print out more information, including the correct and submitted answers etc.

 ### Submission Instructions
 - Submit your answers to Q1 and Q3, (Part I, SQL query) in `queries.py`
 - Submit your answers to Q2, Q3 (Part I, PL/pgSQL Function) and Q3 (Part II) in `answers.txt`